Faster and smarter in the app... Open app

 Andøy, located in the Vesterålen archipelago of Norway, is a destination of raw beauty and dramatic landscapes, a proper gem polished by the rugged waters and winds of the Arctic.

 This northern haven is renowned for its whale-watching opportunities, where the deep, nutrient-rich waters become the stage for majestic orcas and humpback whales.
-The island's varied terrain, from its pristine beaches to its mountainous interior, are the perfect backdrop to long nights in search of Northern Lights, or soaking up the soft glow of the midnight sun.
+The island's varied terrain, from its pristine beaches to its mountainous interior, is the perfect backdrop to long nights in search of the Northern Lights, or soaking up the soft glow of the midnight sun.

 So if you can decide between a trip to the Canaries or an adventure in the Arctic, this is the closest you'll get to both.